som1234/Quasi-Clustering/README.md

 ## Input Data Required:

-* Reference genome in *.fasta format
+* Reference genome in '*.fasta' format
-* Sam file containing reads aligned to the above reference genome
+* 'Sam' file containing reads aligned to the above reference genome
-* vcf file generated based on the aligned reads and reference as above.
+* 'vcf' file generated based on the aligned reads and reference as above.

 ## Steps:
     1) Unzip the Source files in to local directory.
 We will refer to the full path to this directory as SOURCE.
     2) Transfer the input data files to another local directory.
 We will refer to the full path of this directory as DATA.
     3) Denote the full path to the directory where Samtools is installed as SAMTOOLS